plusjade/jekyll-bootstrap/_posts/core-samples/usage/2011-10-31-jekyll-quick-start.md

 If you run into a problem please consult the original [Jekyll installation documentation](https://github.com/mojombo/jekyll/wiki/Install).
 You can also [contact me](http://github.com/plusjade) through github.

-Once the gem is installed you can navigate to your Jekyll-bootstrap-core directory and run jekyll:
+Once the gem is installed you can navigate to your Jekyll-bootstrap directory and run jekyll:

     $ cd jekyll-bootstrap